 The ternary operator also can be useful for conditional assignments:

-Ruby statement modifiers are a useful shortcut if the body of an if or while statement is just a single expression.
-Simply write the expression, followed by if or while and the condition.
+Ruby statement modifiers are a useful shortcut if the body of an if or unless statement is just a single expression.
+Simply write the expression, followed by if or unless and the condition.
 For example, here's a simple if statement.

 This form is fairly close to a series of if statements: it lets you list a series of conditions and execute a statement corresponding to the first one that's true.
 For example, leap years must be divisible by 400, or divisible by 4 and not by 100.
 Also, remember that case returns the value of the last expression executed.